josephmuli/bc-9-eventbuzz/assets/project_plan.md

  * Creation and deletion of events
  * Editing of already existent events
  * Generating and invalidating of tickets for various events also of various types
- * A mailing system that delivers the tickets and sends notifications on event schedules
+ * A mailing system that delivers the tickets and sends notifications on event schedules.

+ ### Version 1:
+ 1. This stage involves definition of the database schema (tables and data types)
+ 2. This stage involves CRUD method definition for tables.

+ ### Version 2:
+ 1. This stage involves adding third party libraries (Email server and Cron Scheduler)
+ 2. Merging on DocOpt and adding commands for interactive console.